 What is the maximum length of lumber I can safely carry on a roof rack?

-While some standard racks can handle light loads, it is generally not recommended for heavy lumber.
-Standard passenger car roof racks typically have lower weight capacities and less robust attachment systems than heavy-duty or commercial-grade racks, making them unsuitable and potentially unsafe for dense timber.
+No, it is generally not recommended to use a standard passenger car roof rack for heavy lumber.
+These racks typically have lower weight capacities and less robust attachment systems compared to heavy-duty or commercial-grade racks.
+Using an unsuitable rack for dense timber can be unsafe and may lead to equipment failure or vehicle damage.